Tan-JunWei/CTF-Writeups/content/PicoCTF/Forensics/Operation Orchid.md

 icat -o 411648 disk.flag.img 1875
 ```

-These are the displayed contents:
+These are the displayed commands in `.ash_history`:
 ```bash
 touch flag.txt
 nano flag.txt